ucberkeley/brc-draft-documentation/cloud/faqs.md

   requirements, as well as introduce you to the available options and assist in selecting a cloud platform(s).
   (Self-paced documentation for this and other common questions is planned to be added to this website over time.)

+* **Can I pay for cloud computing by charging a UC Berkeley campus account?**
+  When using Amazon Web Services, it's possible to invoice a campus account.
+This process is evolving; please contact a Cloud Computing Support consultant for assistance with this.
+We are working with campus partners to make it possible to use campus accounts with Microsoft Azure and Google Cloud Platform, as well.

 * **How should I describe BRC's Cloud Computing support in a grant proposal, or in faculty recruitment or retention letters?**
   You can use this language: "UC Berkeley's Research IT consultants will advise on and support (faculty member) and their research team in identifying computational services appropriate to their research from one or more